Many Average Partial Effects: with An Application to Text Regression: Motivation: Text Analysis and Gendered Language on the Internet

 where $\Lambda$ is the logistic function, using a lasso Logit procedure.
 The $Male$ counterpart is estimated analogously.
 For interpretability, Wu computes estimates for the APE for each of the $9,540$ words, where the APE for the word count of the $k$-th word is defined as

-Based on these estimates, Wu concludes the words that predict a post about a woman are typically about physical appearance or personal information, whereas those most predictive of a post about a man tend to focus on academic or professional characteristics.
+Some top estimates of Wu's are listed in Table \ref{table:Wu_18}.
+Based on these results, Wu concludes that the words that predict a post about a woman are typically about physical appearance or personal information, whereas those most predictive of a post about a man tend to focus on academic or professional characteristics.